beingadityak/jenkins_nginx/README.md

-# jenkins_nginx
+# Jenkins and Nginx, using Docker Compose

-Jenkins with NGINX proxy.
-Everything runs in Docker
+Docs coming up for this one.
+Stay tuned